Tunable Bands in 1D Fractional Quantum Media: Introduction

-Despite the growing use of fractional models across disciplines, their role in shaping quantum band structure within periodic systems remains largely unexplored.
+Despite the growing use of fractional models across disciplines, their role in shaping quantum band structure within periodic systems remains largely unexplored, and when it has been explored, such as in \cite{zhang2017optical, zhang2016PTFSE}, $q > 2$ is a forbidden region and $q$ is generally concerned in special cases such as $q = 1$, 1.5, or 2 rather than treated and studied as a tunable parameter.
 In this article, we numerically investigate how the fractional order $q$ shapes the band structure of a one-dimensional periodic array of rectangular wells.
-Two distinct regimes emerge: for $q<2$, the lowest-energy state exhibits an exponential reduction in effective mass, while for $q>2$, the ground band undergoes inversion with degenerate minima forming a Bloch-momentum qubit.
+Two distinct regimes emerge: for $q < 2$, the lowest-energy state exhibits an immediate change in effective mass, while for $q > 2$, the ground band undergoes inversion with degenerate minima forming a Bloch-momentum qubit.
 These findings reveal that fractional order is a physical degree of freedom that can be engineered to tune band inversion and effective mass within periodic quantum systems.